 - If possible, tape or video yourself so you can hear how you sound and draw attention to overuse of gestures.

-For competency-based interviews you should organise your answers using the STAR model to be able to fully answer the questions in an organised manner.
+For competency-based interviews it may be useful to structure your answers using the STAR model to be able to fully answer the questions in an organised manner.

 - Situation: Use one or two sentences to describe where you worked or studied, what your role was, and any other relevant background information that provides context.